swalkermd/HomeworkHelper/replit.md

   - **Confidence Scoring**: Solutions must pass 70% confidence threshold
   - **Comprehensive Logging**: Timestamps, validation metrics, errors, and warnings logged for quality monitoring
   - **Async Background Execution**: Validation runs in background after delivering solution to user (non-blocking for speed)
-- **Performance Optimizations (Nov 2025):** Target processing time <8 seconds for ALL problems (achieved: 3-7s consistently):
+- **Performance Optimizations (Nov 2025):** Optimized for best balance of speed and visual aids:
-  - **Diagram Generation Disabled**: Visual aids temporarily disabled to prioritize instant student feedback over visual enhancement (diagrams added 30-45s latency per problem)
+  - **Parallel Diagram Generation**: All visual aids generate concurrently using Promise.all
   - **Async Validation**: Quality control runs in background (non-blocking) for logging/monitoring only
-  - **Fast Response Time**: All solutions delivered in 3-7 seconds regardless of complexity
+  - **Response Time**: Text solutions 3-7s, problems with diagrams 30-50s (includes visual generation)
-  - **Timeout Configuration**: Server timeout 300s, client fetch timeout 30s (reduced from 180s after diagram removal)
+  - **Timeout Configuration**: Server timeout 300s, client fetch timeout 60s (allows time for diagram generation)

 ### System Design Choices
 The application uses a proxy server architecture (running on port 5000) that handles API endpoints and proxies frontend requests to the Expo dev server (port 8081).
 This setup centralizes OpenAI API integration, CORS handling, and ensures all interactions occur through a single exposed port in the Replit environment.